-As of the Report Date, the Company has two series of CP, a rated series totaling approx. NIS 337 million and an unrated series totaling approx. NIS 140 million.
-As of the Report Release Date and towards the expected expiration of the term of the CP of such rated series, the Company and the holders of the CP series agreed to extend the term of the CP by five additional periods of 12 months each, with no change in the remaining conditions of the CP series.
+As of the Report Date, the Company has two series of CP, a rated series totaling approx. NIS 281 million and an unrated series totaling approx. NIS 140 million.
+During the report period, the Company and the holders of the CP series agreed to extend the term of the CP by five additional periods of 12 months each, with no change in the remaining conditions of the CP series.
 For details, see the Company's immediate report of May 15, 2019 (Ref.
 2019-01-046966), which is incorporated herein by reference.